RajatShinde3/moviesnow_backend/docs/WORKFLOW.md

 ---

-## C. Preferred Minimal‑Cost Mode (Local‑Built Downloads, Server‑Only 3‑Tier HLS)
+## C. Preferred Minimal‑Cost Mode (Local‑Built Downloads, 3 Progressive Variants)

 If you want to avoid any server‑side rebuild jobs entirely, use this mode.
-You build ZIPs and master files locally, upload them via presigned PUT, and expose only the three streamable HLS tiers for playback.
+You build ZIPs and master files locally, upload them via presigned PUT, and expose only three progressive MP4 variants for playback.

 Configuration
 - Set `BUNDLE_ENABLE_REBUILD = false` (default in code) to disable server rebuild paths.